james-t-larson/neutral-times-api/taskell.md

 ## Long-Term Goals

+- Integrate with a fact checker
+    > Can use the responses from this as a way to train the assistant with fine tuning.
+- Integrate with some kind of source validation tool
+    > Need to make sure that GPT isn't providing fake sources.
+Can also notify the user that the source might be biased
+- Add event search
+    > If no similar events are found it should write one.
 - Integrate with GDELT
     > The GDELT docs can be found here: https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/Thjq
-- Integrate with a fact checker
-    > Can use the responses from this as a way to train the assistant with fine tuning.
 - Integrate with some kind of plagarism checker
     > Need to make sure that these are effective.
     > Can use the responses from this as a way to train the assistant with fine tuning.
-- Integrate with some kind of reputable source checker.
 - User Profiles need to be defined
     > Sessions, Preferences, and so on need to be defined